DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

     }

     // The code below overrides the WebDocumentViewerOperationLogger's methods to intersect report
-    // and document creation operations and associats the report and document IDs with the owner's ID public override void ReportOpening(string reportId, string documentId, XtraReport report) {
+    // and document creation operations and associates the report and document IDs with the owner's ID public override void ReportOpening(string reportId, string documentId, XtraReport report) {
         MapIdentifiersToUser(UserService.GetCurrentUserId(), documentId, reportId);
         base.ReportOpening(reportId, documentId, report);